 What is the purpose of the court cost?
 The court cost is used to offset the cost of processing a hearing and the cost of engaging a hearing officer.

-VII.
-Visitor Scratch-off Parking Permit & Student Scratch-off Parking Permit FAQs
+Visitor Scratch-off Parking Permit & Student Scratch-off Parking Permit

 Can a UNC department order scratch-off permits by email and by telephone?
 A UNC department can generate an Electronic Internal Order (EIO) to order scratch-off permits.
-Please allow 24 hourslead time in advance of picking up the order.
-Departments can pay with an EIO or with cash--Pcard payment is not allowed since January2011.
-Agencies can pay with a TIO.
+Please allow 24 hours lead time in advance of picking up the order.
+Departments can pay with an EIO or with cash--Pcard payment is not allowed.
 In Comments area on the EIO please indicate to what campus box the order is to be sent or whether a department representative will pick up the order.
 Orders for a multiple quantity of any sort of temporary parking permits are binding and cannot later be changed, cancelled or refunded.
-Our computer operating system does not allow us to change a Bulk Invoice after the permits on that invoice have been updated.